mixerapi/mixerapi/README.md

 ## Setup

-To load all MixerApi plugins use `bin/cake plugin load MixerApi`.
+To load all MixerApi plugins run `bin/cake plugin load MixerApi`.
 Alternatively, you can modify your Applications bootstrap method yourself:

 ```php